Skip to content

 Terminal window

-scc org validate team-config.json
+scc team validate --file team-config.json

 "config_source": {